paulliwali/aaronson-oracle-baseball/README.md

 * FS: splitter
 * ST: sweeper

-Convert to three categories of "fast", "breaking", "off-speed".
+For simplicity, I converted these to three categories pitches: "fast", "breaking", "off-speed".

-## Run
+## Local development and run

+1. install dependencies from `requirements.txt`
-`python app.py` and navigate to <http://127.0.0.1:5000>
+2. Run `python app.py` and navigate to <http://127.0.0.1:5001>

 ## TODO

-* [ ] How does the naive prediction do, guess "fast" for all
 * [ ] How does random guessing with weighted percentages do
-* [ ] Calculate the rolling prediction